Navigating The UC Law San Francisco: Programs, Campus Life & Admissions

 Based on the latest data, the median undergraduate GPA for students accepted to UC Law San Francisco is 3.71.
 The middle 50% of admitted students have GPAs ranging from 3.55 to 3.83, reflecting increasingly competitive admissions standards.

 UC Law San Francisco is ranked #88 nationally in the 2025 U.S. News rankings and remains among the best law schools in California.
-The law school’s specialty rankings are impressive: #14 in Dispute Resolution, #21 in Environmental Law, and #1 in Moot Court, reflecting strong experiential education.
+The law school’s specialty rankings are impressive: #14 in Dispute Resolution, #25 in Environmental Law, reflecting strong experiential education.
 These reflect the law school’s strengths in experiential education, legal advocacy, and socially engaged lawyering.

 Conclusion